 Shift 3: Faire is becoming the de facto wholesale rail

 The wholesale-platform consolidation is the quietest shift on this list, and the most strategically important one for any maker eyeing a growth path beyond direct-to-consumer.
-Faire has reported eight consecutive quarters of accelerating GMV growth through Q3 2025 and roughly 800,000 stockists.
-For an independent maker with even modest wholesale ambitions, Faire is now the path of least resistance — net 60 terms, automatic invoicing, opening-order discounts paid to the retailer (which the maker also bears), and a built-in retailer search funnel that no standalone wholesale page can match.
+Faire has reported eight consecutive quarters of accelerating GMV growth through Q3 2025 and a network reported at over 700,000 stockists (as of 2023).
+For an independent maker with even modest wholesale ambitions, Faire is now the path of least resistance — net 60 terms, automatic invoicing, and a built-in retailer search funnel that no standalone wholesale page can match.

-The valuation drop tells a separate, useful story.
-Faire is now expected to grow into its market cap rather than stretch to justify a peak-bubble number.
-That likely means slower fee changes, fewer aggressive feature pivots, and more predictability for sellers — a marketplace maturing into a utility rather than a frontier.
+The $5.2 billion valuation tells a separate, useful story.
+It reads as a company settling into a durable market position rather than chasing a growth-at-all-costs number — which likely means slower fee changes, fewer aggressive feature pivots, and more predictability for sellers, a marketplace maturing into a utility rather than a frontier.

 What to actually do: If you have a wholesale price tier and you are not on Faire, the math has flipped.
-The opportunity cost of staying off the platform — lost discovery, lost net-60 retailer access — now exceeds the cost of Faire's commission structure for most makers under roughly $500,000 in annual revenue.
+The opportunity cost of staying off the platform — lost discovery, lost net-60 retailer access — now exceeds the cost of Faire's commission structure for most makers running a modest wholesale operation.
 Build the line sheet, accept the fee schedule, and treat Faire as your primary wholesale acquisition channel rather than a side experiment.

-Shift 4: TikTok Shop crossed the $15 billion line — but with a 79% beauty bias
+Shift 4: TikTok Shop crossed the $15 billion line — heavily tilted toward beauty

 A year ago, "is TikTok Shop worth it for handmade?" was a coin flip.
-In 2026, the answer is asymmetric.
-If you make body care, soap, candles, skincare, or beauty-adjacent products, TikTok Shop is now one of the fastest-growing distribution channels in handmade.
-If you make literally anything else, the platform's product mix is so skewed toward beauty that the algorithm rarely surfaces non-beauty commerce content to commerce-intent viewers.
+In 2026, the answer skews by category.
+If you make body care, soap, candles, skincare, or beauty-adjacent products, TikTok Shop is one of the fastest-growing distribution channels in handmade and your strongest fit.
+If you make something else, the platform's heavy tilt toward beauty means you're competing for commerce-intent attention against the category the algorithm favors most — workable, but rarely a primary channel.

-The small-business segment — 171,000 of the 475,000 US shops — accounts for more than a third of monthly TikTok Shop purchases, and small-business sales grew 70% year-over-year in 2024.
-The unresolved variable is regulatory.
-Divestiture deadlines keep getting extended, and any forced sale could disrupt seller payouts, the creator-affiliate program, or the merchant tools mid-cycle.
+Two cautions on the numbers.
+Exact US shop counts and category-share figures circulating in industry roundups don't trace to a single primary TikTok Shop disclosure and should be treated as directional.
+And the unresolved variable is regulatory: divestiture deadlines keep getting extended, and any forced sale could disrupt seller payouts, the creator-affiliate program, or the merchant tools mid-cycle.

 What to actually do: Beauty and body-care makers should commit a meaningful slice of marketing time to TikTok Shop in 2026 — live selling, creator partnerships, the dedicated content cadence the algorithm rewards.
 Non-beauty makers should treat TikTok Shop as an experiment, not a channel.
 Test it with one SKU and a small ad budget; pull back unless the unit economics clear without subsidies.